The-Back-Room/FFXIV-Macros/Macros/QoL/UI/Utility-Hotbar-Cycler.md

 This macro setup is for setting up shared hotbars that you can cycle between.
 It comes in useful for cleanign up a cluttered UI.
 It can be used for almost anything the user desires it for.

-Simply add these macros to shared hotbar 6 and then set items you would like to cycle between to shared hotbars 7, 8, 9, and 10 and then use these macros to cycle between them as needed.
+Simply add these macros to shared hotbar 6 and then set items you would like to cycle between to shared hotbars 7, 8, 9, and 10.

 Display Hotbar 7
 ```